LAGameStudio/InputCandy/README.md

 It's that classic "control setup" panel system you are accustomed to seeing in video games small and large, but for GameMaker.

-It also is an object-oriented controller programming api, with action matching, and a bunch of device detection features for keyboard, mouse and any SDL controller.
+It also is an object-oriented input API, with action matching, and a bunch of device detection features for keyboard, mouse and any SDL controller.

 For GMS 2.3.1+